 An international driving permit is required to drive in the Philippines.

-Driving conditions in the Philippines are best described as challenging.
-Over 80% of the road network isn't paved.
+Driving conditions in the Philippines are best described as challenging so be prepared.
+Over 80% of the road network isn't paved so roads may be rather bumpy.
 Driving standards are poor and driving in larger towns and cities crowded and chaotic.

 It is possible to hire cars including a local driver, in fact in some regions it is the only option.